 – Wrap any items with sharp blades with a few layers of eco-bubble.

 – Bundle large garden tools such shovels and rakes together with tape or rope and wrap them with a large moving blanket.

 – Preferably pack power tools in their original container.
 Remove any detachable parts a tool may have, including the batteries, and pack them in the same box.

 – Gas operated machinery such as lawn mowers and chain saws must be emptied of their fuel before they are moved.

 – Stack outdoor chairs and disassemble other outdoor furniture when possible.
 Remove cushions and pack them in boxes.

 – Wrap fragile flowerpots in eco-bubble.
 However, keep in mind moving companies cannot move plants across state lines.
-And your plants won’t survive in
+And your plants won’t survive in storage.

 – Clean, defrost and dry: refrigerators and freezers.
 Wrap them with moving blankets for protection.